 One of this summer’s biggest health stories reads like something out of a science fiction novel: A brain-eating amoeba that resides in lakes and ponds, entering people’s bodies through their nostrils and ultimately killing them.
+Most recently, a 14-year-old Texas teenager who went swimming with his track team at a local lake was exposed to the organism known as Naegleria fowleri and died, despite being treated with an experimental drug.

 While the amoebae do not affect everyone who enters the water, for the few that are sensitive to the organisms, the consequences are nearly always fatal.
 The amoeba gets up the nose, burrows up into the skull and destroys brain tissue.